Quick Start

 follows:

-$ singularity capability list dave
+$ singularity capability list myuser

-Container authors might also write help docs specific to a container, or
+Container authors might also write help docs specific to a container, or for an internal module called an “app”.
+If those help docs exist for a particular container, you can view them as follows:

 $ singularity inspect --helpfile container.sif # See the container's help, if provided